 South Carolina | SC Picture Project | Williamsburg County Photos | Salters Town Hall

 Though it never hosted an official government function, this abandoned structure in the hamlet of Salters was commonly referred to as “Town Hall.”
 It was constructed by the Salters Social Club around 1900, which raised funds by selling its members $10 shares in the building.

 Civic groups utilized the building as meeting space, and plays, commencement ceremonies, and other community gatherings were held here for much of the twentieth century.
-Sadly, due to years of deterioration, the Salters Town Hall was demolished in 2017.
+After years or standing empty and unused, the hard decision was made to have the building razed.
+The Salters Town Hall was unfortunately demolished mid-2017.

 Salters Town Hall Info

 Salters Town Hall Add Info and More Photos